-Chapman’s Peak is one of Cape Town’s most scenic drives, and is a quintessential stop for tourists when returning to the CBD from coastal towns like Hout Bay and Noordhoek.
+Chapman’s Peak is one of Cape Town’s most scenic drives, and is a must-see Mother City stop for tourists returning to the CBD from coastal towns like Hout Bay and Noordhoek.

 More colloquially known as “Chappies”, the peak was named after John Chapman.
 Many believe Chapman was a brave mountaineer or governor, but in reality he was a lowly Captain’s mate on a ship.